Martin Luther King Jr.: Morehouse College

 He played freshman football there.
 The summer before his last year at Morehouse, in 1947, the 18-year-old King chose to enter the ministry.
-Throughout his time in college, King studied under the mentorship of its president, Baptist minister Benjamin Mays, who he would later credit with being his "spiritual mentor".
-King had concluded that the church offered the most assuring way to answer "an inner urge to serve humanity".
-His "inner urge" had begun developing, and he made peace with the Baptist Church, as he believed he would be a "rational" minister with sermons that were "a respectful force for ideas, even social protest."
-King graduated from Morehouse with a Bachelor of Arts (BA) in sociology in 1948, aged nineteen.
+He would later credit the college's president, Baptist minister Benjamin Mays, with being his "spiritual mentor".
+King had concluded that the church offered the most assuring way to answer "an inner urge to serve humanity", and he made peace with the Baptist Church, as he believed he would be a "rational" minister with sermons that were "a respectful force for ideas, even social protest."
+King graduated from Morehouse with a Bachelor of Arts in sociology in 1948, aged nineteen.

-Religious education, ministry, marriage and family

-Crozer Theological Seminary

-King enrolled in Crozer Theological Seminary in Upland, Pennsylvania.
-King's father fully supported his decision to continue his education and made arrangements for King to work with prominent Crozer alum, J. Pius Barbour, a family friend who pastored at Calvary Baptist Church in nearby Chester, Pennsylvania.
-King became known as one of the "Sons of Calvary", an honor he shared with William Augustus Jones Jr. and Samuel D. Proctor who both went on to become well-known preachers in the black church.

-While attending Crozer, King was joined by Walter McCall, a former classmate at Morehouse.
+Religious education

+King enrolled in Crozer Theological Seminary in Upland, Pennsylvania, and took several courses at the University of Pennsylvania.
 At Crozer, King was elected president of the student body.
-The African-American students of Crozer for the most part conducted their social activity on Edwards Street.
-King became fond of the street because a classmate had an aunt who prepared collard greens for them, which they both relished.
+At Penn, King took courses with William Fontaine, Penn's first African-American professor, and Elizabeth F. Flower, a professor of philosophy.
+King's father supported his decision to continue his education and made arrangements for King to work with J. Pius Barbour, a family friend and Crozer alumnus who pastored at Calvary Baptist Church in nearby Chester, Pennsylvania.
+King became known as one of the "Sons of Calvary", an honor he shared with William Augustus Jones Jr. and Samuel D. Proctor, who both went on to become well-known preachers.

-King once reproved another student for keeping beer in his room, saying they had shared responsibility as African Americans to bear "the burdens of the Negro race".
+King reproved another student for keeping beer in his room once, saying they shared responsibility as African Americans to bear "the burdens of the Negro race".
 For a time, he was interested in Walter Rauschenbusch's "social gospel".
-In his third year at Crozer, King became romantically involved with the white daughter of an immigrant German woman who worked as a cook in the cafeteria.
-The woman had been involved with a professor prior to her relationship with King.
-King planned to marry her, but friends advised against it, saying that an interracial marriage would provoke animosity from both blacks and whites, potentially damaging his chances of ever pastoring a church in the South.
+In his third year at Crozer, King became romantically involved with Betty Moitz, the white daughter of an immigrant German woman who worked in the cafeteria.
+King planned to marry her, but friends, as well as King's father, advised against it, saying that an interracial marriage would provoke animosity from both blacks and whites, potentially damaging his chances of ever pastoring a church in the South.
 King tearfully told a friend that he could not endure his mother's pain over the marriage and broke the relationship off six months later.
-He continued to have lingering feelings toward the woman he left; one friend was quoted as saying, "He never recovered."
-King graduated with a Bachelor of Divinity (B.Div.) degree in 1951.
-He applied to the University of Edinburgh to do his doctorate in the School of Divinity.
-An offer was made by Edinburgh but he chose Boston instead.
+One friend was quoted as saying, "He never recovered."
+Other friends, including Harry Belafonte, said Betty had been "the love of King's life."
+King graduated with a Bachelor of Divinity in 1951.
+He applied to the University of Edinburgh for a doctorate in the School of Divinity but ultimately chose Boston instead.